harsh-245/java_fall_2022_23/lecture_notes/05_variables_and_data_types.md

 # Variables and Datatypes in Java
 Variables are containers used for storing value.
 Values are stored according to its type
+- Syntax: `datatype variableName = value;`

-- primitive date types
+- datatype-1: primitive date types
     - int
     - char
     - float
     - double
     - boolean
-- Object Data Types (Non-primitive)
+- datatype-2: Object Data Types (Non-primitive)
     - String
     - List